adamrher/storm-compositer/README.md

 3. Modify composite-v6.ncl

 	Set the variable to be compsited and the parameters of the PDF, e.g.:

 	VAR = "PRECT"
-sfactor = secpday x 1000
+	sfactor = secpday*1000

 	nbins = 500
 	binmin = 0.
 	binmax = 500.

 	Set the month to composite over, e.g.:

 	monthNam = "JAN"
 	imonth = 0
 	monthstr = "01"

 4. Submit compsite.sh as batch job, e.g., for casper:

 	sbatch composite.sh

 5. Plot composite (scripts available in plot-scripts directory)